JNYH/barchartrace_gdp/README.md

 6. To grey off the bottom 5 countries:
 Right-click on any empty chart area → Annotate → Area.
 This brings up the annotation editor.
 This time do nothing and click "OK".
 A grey box is formed.
-Right-click inside the grey box → Format Format Annotation → Shading → drop down menu → drag slider to 75%.
+Right-click inside the grey box → Format.
+Format Annotation → Shading → drop down menu → drag slider to 75%.
 Resize the grey box and locate it to hover over the bottom 5 countries.